 Exhaust Port Cleaning

-Parts required: Heat Shield (as needed).
+Parts needed: Heat shield (as required).

 Never use a metal tool to scrape carbon from the exhaust port.
 Do not scratch the cylinder or piston when cleaning the exhaust port.
 Do not allow carbon particles to enter the cylinder.